gRPC server

 1. Open **Preferences** (wrench icon or **Ctrl/Cmd+,**).

-2. On the **General** tab, scroll to the **Advanced** section.
+2. On the **General** tab, scroll to the **API & Plugins** section.

 3. Turn on **"Enable API Server (Port 7777)"**.